inbo/n2khab-monitoring/functionality.md

 Moreover, it is brought in consistency, and restricted to the type codes from the datasource `types`.

+A processed layer `habitatmap_stdized` is constructed to standardise the format of `habitatmap`:

-Also, main types need to be linked to their corresponding _subtypes_ in order to be picked up when selections are defined at the subtype level (needed when no subtype information exists for a given spatial object).
+- main types need to be linked to their corresponding _subtypes_ in order to be picked up when selections are defined at the subtype level (needed when no subtype information exists for a given spatial object).

-Further, extra attributes are needed in most applications -- especially when using the `habitatmap` dataset: the rank and the associated areal proportion of each row.
+- extra attributes are needed in most applications: the rank and the associated areal proportion of each row.

 Ideally, an intermediate spatial layer is generated that combines the above layers and integrates their information.